-Billions Won by Brain Damage Attorneys in Louisiana
+Billions Won by Our New Orleans TBI Attorneys

 Our firm has handled dozens of high-stakes cases for brain injury victims of all types.
 In one case, a toddler fell through a large gap in the hotel stairwell and landed on his head.
 The injuries resulted in permanent damage and extensive medical costs for the rest of his life.
-In desperate need for help, the family contacted our Louisiana brain injury lawyers to file a lawsuit for premises liability against the hotel owner.
+In desperate need for help, the family contacted our Louisiana brain injury lawyers to file a premises liability lawsuit against the hotel owner.
 We were able to recover $10.9 million for the injuries that the young boy suffered.
-Our firm has dozens of results as life-changing as this one, and hundreds of results worth $1 million or more.
-You owe it to yourself to call Arnold & Itkin to learn your legal and financial options.
+Our firm has secured countless life-changing results like this one.
+You owe it to yourself to call the Baton Rouge personal injury lawyers at Arnold & Itkin to learn your options.

-Over 1.7 million people in the United States suffer a traumatic brain injury (TBI) every year.
-If you were one of them, contact our Louisiana brain damage attorney today for a free case review: (888) 493-1629.
+Over 1.7 million people in the U.S. suffer a traumatic brain injury (TBI) every year.
+If you were one of them, contact our New Orleans brain damage attorneys for a free case review: (888) 493-1629.

 What Are the Effects of a Traumatic Brain Injury?